TouchBistro vs Lightspeed: 2025 Restaurant POS Review

 1. POS System

-Cloud-based systems are a major upgrade over the legacy systems of the past because they give restaurants more freedom to move POS terminals around the restaurant and more flexibility to access data off-site.
-However, the downside to a cloud system is that your connection is completely reliant on the Internet, which means that if your internet goes down, all your POS features go down with it.
+Let’s start with the similarities.
+TouchBistro and Lightspeed are both very similar in that they are both modern, cloud-based POS systems.
+Cloud-based systems are a major upgrade over the legacy systems of the past, because they give restaurants more freedom to move POS terminals around the restaurant and more flexibility to access data off-site.

 To address the issue of Internet-related downtime, Lightspeed gives customers the option to add on a piece of hardware to their system called Lite Server.
 Essentially, the locally-installed server allows you to continue using Lightspeed’s restaurant POS in the event of an Internet outage – though you still won’t be able to process credit card payments offline.
 In other words, Lightspeed does give you the option to have an offline mode for your POS, but you will need to pay for it.

-Unlike Lightspeed, TouchBistro is exclusively a hybrid cloud-based POS system.
+Unlike Lightspeed, TouchBistro’s cloud-based POS system features a built-in offline mode.
 This means that you enjoy the same flexibility and remote capabilities of a strictly cloud-based system, such as tableside ordering and cloud-reporting.
-But thanks to the local network, your POS will stay up and running when the Internet goes down.
-This means even when your internet is out, your POS terminals can still work together to continue taking orders and sending information to the kitchen.
-In other words, slow or unreliable internet will never bring service to a standstill – something that can happen if you use a strictly cloud-based system.
+But thanks to the built-in offline mode, your POS terminals can still talk to one another and you can continue taking orders and sending information to the kitchen, even when the internet is down.
+In other words, slow or unreliable internet will never bring service to a standstill thanks to this built-in contingency feature.

 2. Operating System